cracell/recipes/soups/quick_chicken_noodle_soup.md

 ## Instructions
 1. In a large pot over medium heat, melt butter and cook onion, and garlic in butter until slightly browned, 5 minutes.
 1. Pour in chicken broth.
-Stir in chicken, noodles, carrots, spices, salt and pepper.
-Bring to a boil, then reduce heat
+Stir in chicken, noodles, carrots, celery, spices, salt and pepper.
+Bring to a boil, then reduce heat to simmer.
-1. Simmer 20 minutes before serving.
+1. Simmer for 20 minutes before serving.

 based on: http://allrecipes.com/recipe/26460/quick-and-easy-chicken-noodle-soup/